Docs

 Overview

-DataCrunch On-demand clusters have job-scheduling system preinstalled.
+DataCrunch On-demand clusters have Slurm job-scheduling system preinstalled.
 You can verify that Slurm is working by running a simple job that uses 16 GPUs.
 This will execute on at least two physical nodes, since each server has 8 GPUs:

 srun --gpus=16 nvidia-smi